 Most important is not to overthink your gift.
 The person you are gifting is going to appreciate the gesture you are making, and the thought behind this gift.
 They will love it as much they love you.
 Find a clever and creative tea, we recommend our Mable’s Rose Rooibos or the tropical fruity Mote Beach Tea.
 Find a tea that has some meaning, or to be realistic, something that can easily be ‘Regifted’.

-Predominantly citrus, Pioneer Tea contains orange and tangerine pieces, blackberry and eucalyptus leaves, lemongrass, beetroot and carrot flakes, apple pieces and hibiscus flowers.
-Perfect for our climate and caffeine-free, Pioneer Tea makes a stunning iced tea.
+Predominantly citrus, Pioneer Tea contains orange and tangerine pieces, blackberry and eucalyptus leaves, lemongrass, beetroot and carrot flakes, apple pieces, and hibiscus flowers.
+Perfect for our climate and caffeine-free.
+Pioneer Tea makes a stunning iced tea.

 The other ingredients in Pioneer Tea are all equally as sweet and delicious…

-Lemongrass.
 (Cymbopogen citratus) Native to tropical climates like Florida, lemongrass lends a lemony taste to our tea along with some Vitamin C for added zest.
 I like to think of Lemongrass as bringing both harmony and aroma.
 Native to India, Lemongrass is used in Ayurvedic medicine to help relieve coughs and nasal congestion.
 Another valuable addition to our tea!

-I am sure you will agree that this is a delightful line up of ingredients and perfectly captures the zest for life which early pioneers must have possessed in plenty.
+I am sure you will agree that this is a delightful lineup of ingredients and perfectly captures the zest for life, which early pioneers must have possessed in plenty.